pretix/pretix/doc/api/resources/billing_var.rst

 .. http:post:: /api/v1/var/(id)/create_organizer/

-   Creates a new organizer account that will be associated with a given reseller acocunt.
+   Creates a new organizer account that will be associated with a given reseller account.

    **Example request**: